jfrog/jfrog-cli/documentation/CLI-for-JFrog-Lifecycle.md

 | release bundle version | Version of the Release Bundle to promote.                                                                                                                                                                              |
 | environment            | Name of the target environment for the promotion.                                                                                                                                                                      |

-##### Examples
+#### Examples
 ##### Example 1

-Promote a release bundle named "myApp" version "1.0.0" to environment "PROD".
+Promote a Release Bundle named "myApp" version "1.0.0" to environment "PROD".
-Use signing key pair "myKeyPair".
+Use the signing key pair "myKeyPair".

 	jf rbp --signing-key=myKeyPair myApp 1.0.0 PROD

 ##### Example 2

-Promote a release bundle synchronously to environment "PROD".
+Promote a Release Bundle synchronously to environment "PROD".
-The release bundle is named "myApp", version "1.0.0", of project "project0".
+The Release Bundle is named "myApp", version "1.0.0", of project "project0".
-Use signing key pair "myKeyPair" and overwrite at conflict.
+Use the signing key pair "myKeyPair" and overwrite if there is a conflict.

 	jf rbp --signing-key=myKeyPair --project=project0 --overwrite=true --sync=true myApp 1.0.0 PROD